What is estate jewelry? We’re asked that question a lot as a jeweler that buys and sells estate jewelry.

 Periods of Estate Jewelry

-This is where the Art History comes in handy because estate jewelry can be Early Victorian, Late Victorian, Arts and Crafts, Art Nouveau, Georgian, Edwardian, Art Deco or Retro.
-Each of these time periods has distinct characteristics to distinguish the pieces, which helps to identify them.
+Art History knowledge comes in handy because estate jewelry may be from different periods.
+Each time period has distinct characteristics to distinguish the pieces, which helps to identify them.

 Once you get above 1960, estate jewelry is then considered contemporary.

 There are specific things we look for when we buy estate jewelry, and these are the same things you should look for when you are buying your own estate jewelry or selling your estate pieces.

 - Are there any dents or deep scratches?

 - Have there been any previous repairs to the joints, and if so is there a receipt for the repairs?

 - If there are diamonds or gemstones, do they have a certification from a lab?